 The selection of where to transmit the order depends upon several factors, such as:

-- i.
+i.
 The capability of execution on various venues (e.g. Asia, Latin America, Hong Kong etc.)

 - ii.
 Clients' specific instructions

 - iii.
 The cost of execution for the Bank.

+- iv.
+The extent of manual handling required.

 c) Debt instruments-bonds